tcklpl/old-war/README.md

 ## Project Structure, Building, Dependencies and Running
 ***
-The project is developed using [Node.js](https://nodejs.org/) with [TypeScript](https://www.typescriptlang.org/) for the backend and plain HTML/JavaScript/CSS for the frontend.
+The project is developed using [Node.js](https://nodejs.org/) with [TypeScript](https://www.typescriptlang.org/) for the backend and HTML, JavaScript and SCSS for the frontend.
 Though I may translate the frontend to TypeScript some day.

-The backend is located in `src/` and the frontend in `frontend/`.
+The backend is located in `src/` and the frontend in `src/frontend/`.

 The backend uses [Express](https://expressjs.com/) and [Socket.io](https://socket.io/), while the frontend uses [JQuery](https://jquery.com/), [Bootstrap](https://getbootstrap.com/), [ImageMapster](https://github.com/jamietre/ImageMapster), and of course, the [Socket.io](https://socket.io/) client side js.